 - “This case does not present any important questions of North Carolina law that would best be resolved by a North Carolina court. . . . the general view is that courts can just as easily apply the law of another state as easily as their own.”

-Essentially, Plaintiffs successfully argued that the creation of the pseudo-MDL provided great convenience to the Plaintiffs, especially in terms of reduced litigation costs and avoidance of duplicative discovery and other expenses.
+Essentially, the Plaintiffs successfully argued that the creation of the pseudo-MDL provided great convenience to the Plaintiffs, especially in terms of reduced litigation costs and avoidance of duplicative discovery and other expenses.
 Furthermore, while Defendants focused on the few possible North Carolina witnesses (the surgeon and perhaps follow-up treaters), Plaintiff identified the extensive number of Defendant’s corporate employees who were deposed and who would likely be called to testify.
 These are all factors that should be used by plaintiffs facing motions to transfer venue.

 The Ivey case is File No. 08-CV-6407-JRT/JJK, pending in the United States District Court for the District of Minnesota.